MicrosoftDocs/win32/desktop-src/P2PSdk/direct-connections.md

 ---
-Description: 'The Peer Graphing and Peer Grouping Infrastructures allow applications to connect directly to one node (Graphing) or member (Grouping), and then exchange data directly with the node.
-This connection is called a direct connection.' ms.assetid: '65f3d3a5-c015-4724-b9ed-45af7fde7a45'
+Description: The Peer Graphing and Peer Grouping Infrastructures allow applications to connect directly to one node (Graphing) or member (Grouping), and then exchange data directly with the node.
+This connection is called a direct connection. ms.assetid: 65f3d3a5-c015-4724-b9ed-45af7fde7a45
 title: Direct Connections
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Direct Connections